Robert Creeley: Work

 From 1951 to 1955, Creeley and his wife, Ann, lived with their three children on the Spanish island of Mallorca.
-They went there at the encouragement of their friends, British writer Martin and his partner, Janet Seymour-Smith.
+They went there at the encouragement of their friends, British writer Martin Seymour-Smith and his partner, Janet Seymour-Smith.
 There they started Divers Press and published works by Paul Blackburn, Robert Duncan, Charles Olson, and others.
 Creeley wrote about half of his published prose while living on the island, including a short-story collection, The Gold Diggers, and a novel, The Island.
 He said that Martin and Janet Seymour-Smith are represented by Artie and Marge in the novel.
 During 1954 and 1955, Creeley traveled back and forth between Mallorca and his teaching position at Black Mountain College.
 He also saw to the printing of some issues of Origin and Black Mountain Review on Mallorca, because the printing costs were significantly lower there.

 In 1960, Creeley earned an MA from the University of New Mexico.
 He began his academic career by teaching at the prestigious Albuquerque Academy starting in 1958 until about 1960 or 1961.
 In 1957, he met Bobbie Louise Hawkins; they lived together in a common law marriage until 1975 and had two children, Sarah and Katherine.
 He dedicated his book For Love to Bobbie.

-Creeley read at the 1963 Vancouver Poetry Festival and at the 1965 Berkeley Poetry Conference.
+Creeley read at the 1963 Vancouver Poetry Festival, when he was teaching at the University of British Columbia for a short time, and at the 1965 Berkeley Poetry Conference.
 Afterward, he wandered about a bit before settling into the English faculty of "Black Mountain II" at the University at Buffalo in 1967.
 He would stay at this post until 2003, when he received a post at Brown University.
 From 1990 to 2003, he lived with his family in Black Rock neighborhood of Buffalo, New York, in a converted firehouse at the corner of Amherst and East Streets.
 At the time of his death, he was in residence with the Lannan Foundation in Marfa, Texas.